 The easiest carnivorous plant

-I’ve raised venus flytraps, sundews, pitcher plants and butterworts—but I find that Byblis guehoi is incredibly easy to raise in comparison.
-It also offers great pest control (but not completely, since between you and a plant, a mosquito will choose you), based on the many mosquitoes that are sometimes still wiggling on its mucus when I check in the morning.
+I’ve raised Venus flytraps, sundews, pitcher plants and butterworts—but I find that Byblis guehoi is incredibly easy to raise in comparison.
+It also offers good pest control (but not completely, since between you and a plant, a mosquito will choose you), based on the many mosquitoes that are sometimes still wiggling on its mucus when I check in the morning.

 If you have any questions, feel free to ask in a comment!
 You can also follow my Facebook or Instagram for more plant content, since I post about learnings, experiments, and progress of the plants in my collection.

-If you want even more detailed information about byblis, check out my second byblis blog for more facts that I couldn’t cram into this one!
+If you want even more detailed information about byblis, check out my second byblis blog for more frequently asked questions that I couldn’t cram into this one!